apache/iceberg/site/README.md

 ## Release process

 Deploying the docs is a two step process:

+> [!WARNING]
+> The `make release` directive is currently unavailable as we wanted to discuss the best way forward on how or if we should automate the release.
+It involves taking an existing snapshot of the versioned documentation, and potentially automerging the [`docs` branch](https://github.com/apache/iceberg/tree/docs) and the [`javadoc` branch](https://github.com/apache/iceberg/tree/javadoc) which are independent from the `main` branch.
+Once this is complete, we can create a pull request with an offline build of the documentation to verify everything renders correctly, and then have the release manager merge that PR to finalize the docs release.
+So the real process would be manually invoking a docs release action, then merging a pull request.

  1. Release a new version by copying the current `/docs` directory to a new version directory in the `docs` branch and a new javadoc build in the `javadoc` branch.
     ```
     make release ICEBERG_VERSION=${ICEBERG_VERSION}